ry2001/service-design-studio/README.md

 ## Interact with the pages

-This web application has 4 pages:
+This web application has 5 pages (more coming up - hopefully):

 1. `Introduction`
    - An introduction to web development
+2. `Introduction to Git`
+   - Introduction to Git and Github
-2. `Frontend`
+3. `Frontend`
-   - An introduction to frontend development
+   - Introduction to frontend development
-3. `Backend`
+4. `Backend`
-   - An introduction to backend development
+   - Introduction to backend development
-4. `Demo`
+5. `Demo`
-   - A demonstration on how to build components.
+   - Demonstration on how to build components.
 How to call APIs.

 ## Remarks